City-of-Helsinki/mlops-template/README.md

 We want to keep our code, documentation and results together, seamlessly.
 We also want to see what's going on as we create the software, immediately.
+Create code where we first need it, without the need of copy-pasting it around.
 That's why we use jypyter notebooks as the core of our development.

 Actually, even this page was generated from a notebook!

 The notebooks are enhanced with `nbdev` tool to export code to modules, create doc pages, run tests, handle notebook version control etc.
+Read more on nbdev on their [project pages](https://nbdev.fast.ai/).

 Some reasoning for those who are not yet convinced: